medialab/hyphe-browser/docs/user-doc-for-cloud-deployment.md

 On Hyphe browser, you just have to follow the classic workflow to create the server.

-Citycloud can't dynamically create a server with a public IP, that's why at the end of the process you can't see the server's log and that you will be stuck on this page :
+Citycloud can't dynamically create a server with a public IP, that's why at the end of the process you can't see the logs.
+You will be stuck on this page :

 ![Citycloud deploy server](./assets/user-manual/citycloud-hybro-deploy.png)